 Once again, more small details that go missing.

 Some characters contain some odd move commands that have remained since Hummer Team's Street Fighter II and Master Fighter VI'.
-Some of them may have been forgotten and as a result, results in some characters performing some strange things.
+Some of them may have been forgotten, and as a result performing these can lead to some characters doing strange things.
 They can all be accessed in-game.
-None of these were ever properly taken out until Mortal Kombat II 's revision of the engine.
+None of these were ever properly taken out until Mortal Kombat II's revision of the engine.

 sta Chreg3 lda (r0),y sta Chreg4 �¥ÐM � 0§ÐMy sta Chreg5 rts ;;-------------------------------------- ;;- SetIpval: ;;- inpm§ÐM cc� ˜©ÐMress. ;;- r0 = $2002. ;;-------------------------------------- SetIpval: asl a tax �ªÐM � ¬ÐM #$00 lda (r0),y ;;; lda $2002. ldy #$04 lda Ip_code asl a asl =¬ÐM � ÜÐÐM ;;; Ip_code * 4. clc ;;; (Ip_code*4)+pat_address adc pat_address+1,x ;;; lo. sta �ÑÐMÿÿ h®ÐM #$00 adc pat_address,x ;;; hi. sta (r0),y ;;; store $2006 hi. lda r2 sta¥®ÐM r0� Ð°ÐM ;;; store $2006 lo. iny ;;;----- read ip_val. lda (r0),y lda (r0),y sta J±ÐM un� 8³ÐM ;;; set irq. lda (r0),y sta col_ndx ;;; set color. lda (r0),y ,´ÐM � µÐM ;;; set music. lda #$00 sta col_msk sta fade_cnt ;;; initial fade.�¶ÐM � �¸ÐM ;;-------------------------------------- ;;- Setcheckcode: ;;- input : Acc pat address. ;;- ¿¸ÐM � pºÐM2002. ;;-------------------------------------- Setcheckcode: asl a tax ldy #$00 ldd»ÐM (r� Ø¼ÐM ;;; lda $2002. iny iny lda Ip_code asl a asl a ;;; Ip_code R½ÐM � @¿ÐMc adc pat_address+1,x ;;; lo sta (r0),y lda #$00 adc pat_address,x ;;; (Ip_code*4)º¿ÐM dd� ¨ÁÐM sta (r0),y ;;; store $2006 iny ;;;----- read ip_val. lda (r0),y sta _"ÂÐM � �ÄÐM ;;; set irq. lda (r0),y sta col_ndx ;;; set color. lda (r0),y staMÄÐM Mu� ;;; set music. rts ;============================================================================== ;= BacktÿÿC3 ck to set c3. ;= r0=$2002. ;============================================================================== Backto_C3: lÿÿ $00 lda (r0),y ;;; lda $2002 ldy #$04 lda pat_address+4 sta (r0),y ;;; stoÿÿ $ hi. lda pat_address+5 sta (r0),y ;;; store $2006 lo. iny lda (r0),y ;;; RESETÿÿ20 xÆÐMb. ;;; ldx #$00 ?c10 lda (r0),y ;;; read $2007 c3 sub. cmp #$ff beqµÆÐM c0� sta _DBuffer,x ;;; store c1 sub to ram. inx bne ?c10 ?c00 ;;;==================== seting over.ÿÿ àÈÐMa (r0),y ;;; jmp to ram c1 sub. sta a0 ;;; lo lda (r0),y pha �ÉÐM � HËÐM; hi lda a0 pha ;;; lo rts ;;=====================================================…ËÐM ==� °ÍÐM======== ;;= PAT ROM DATA: PAT ROM ADDRESS. ;;= SEG3_$3E8 BANK_VAL TABLE. ($0E48). ;;= íÍÐM EG� �ÐÐMP_VAL TABLE. ($1170). ;;= SEG5_$268 C3_SUB (RAM). ($1668). ;;= ;;= SEG1_$208 CHECK CODE $F8 ($0608’ÐÐM = � €ÒÐM SEG7_$3ff CHECK CODE $8F ($1FF8). ;;============================================================================= pat_address: ±ÓÐM � $0e,$48 ;;; 0 bank_val address. db $11,$70 ;;; 1 ip_val address. db $16,$68 ;;; 2 c3_suÿÿad èÔÐM db $06,$08 ;;; 3 check code address. db $1f,$f8 ;;; 4 check code addrsss.
 COMMENT bÕÐM ==� P×ÐM================================================================== ;;= INITIAL MC2 REG... ;;======================================×ÐM ==� ¸ÙÐM======================= init_c2: lda #$02 sta $b002 lda #$0a sta $b003 ;;2ÚÐM se� ÜÐM ;;; lda #$05 sta $c002 lda #$0b sta $c003 ;;; pat seg3. ;;; šÜÐM � ˆÞÐM #$07 sta $d000 lda #$0b sta $d001 ;;; pat seg4. ;;; lda #$06 �ßÐM st� ðàÐM002 lda #$0a sta $d003 ;;; pat seg5. ;;; lda #$01 sta $e002 jáÐM a � XãÐM sta $e003 ;;; pat seg7. ;;; rts ^ .ENDS � PAGE BACKGROUND �äÐM . � ÀåÐM======================================================================== page_scr: dw scr_t01,$2020,scr_t02,$2424 ýåÐM E � dw scr_o01,$2020,scr_o02,$2424 ;OPTION. dw scr_s01,$2020,scr_s01,$2424 ;CHOISE 1 AND VS dw ÿÿ (èÐM,$2020,scr_s01,$2424 ;CHOISE 2 AND VS dw scr_r01,$2020,scr_r02,$2424 ;RANKING. dw scr_c01,eèÐM sc� êÐM424 ;CONTINUE.
 AND OVER. dw scr_e01,$2020,scr_e02,$2424 ;ENDING. dw scr_s01,$2020,scr_s01,$2ÍêÐM � øìÐMSS 2 VS PAGE.
 INCLUDE D00.DAT .ENDS � lda s1 clc adc x1 sta 5íÐM � `ïÐM;;; ne� ¿ ¿ ¿ ¿ ¿ ¿ ¿ ;============================================================================== ;= Endsub: ;=========ÚïÐM ==� ========================================================= Ends